ekansh00/social_distancing_monitoring_system/README.md

 After getting the distances I obtain the ratio of the image by dividing any actual length with its length in converted image (bird’s eye view) and with the help of this ratio converted different distances and plotted a graph with these values.

-Error in calculating the distance v/s the ground truth distance graph for the proposed two approaches So far no ideal tool for monitoring social distancing has been implemented and this project is a small step which was made to reach this goal.
+So far no ideal tool for monitoring social distancing has been implemented and this project is a small step which was made to reach this goal.
 With advanced pedestrian detection models and using advance algorithm for distance estimation I am able to make an accurate social distance monitoring system that can be deployed on surveillance systems like UAVs and CCTVs.